 Teams in both Thailand and Turkey began by circulating government agency pamphlets concerning spread prevention, as well as developing their own content.
 The Thailand team created and shared management procedures, and Turkey distributing their own 11 detailed “Ways to Prevent New Coronavirus” that was used on factory floors.

-The ASTRA China team hosted several online webinars over the crisis, with a total of 90 factory representatives participating.
+The China team hosted several online webinars over the crisis, with a total of 90 factory representatives participating.
 In these webinars the team explained the content of various relevant government policies and how to properly apply them.

 More recently, the Turkey team developed a questionnaire that concerned workers’ wages and hours.
 The Bangladesh team circulated their own questionnaire to all 87 factories they work with.
 On the whole, they learned that factories have instituted several regular mandatory hygiene measures but maintaining six feet of distance between employees was difficult given the factories’ layout.